-1965 - Demonstration against police brutality and lack of black policemen in Oakland
+1965--Demonstration against police brutality and lack of black policemen in Oakland

 On September 25, 1965 a protest was held in the immediate neighborhood of Oakland Police Chief Edward Toothman.
 The crowd of several hundred black and white demonstrators picketed with signs, songs and chants.
 The Chief appeared and talked to some of those present, and a contingent of motorcycle police made its presence known, without engaging the crowd.

-The Oakland police department (OPD) has long been one of the most controversial urban law enforcement agencies in America, with a string of high-profile criminal and brutality allegations going back decades.
+The Oakland police department (OPD) had long been one of the most controversial urban law enforcement agencies in America, with a string of high-profile criminal and brutality allegations going back decades.
 Partly in reaction to the brutal treatment of black Oaklanders by white police, the Black Panthers were formed in 1966, with the intention of "policing the police" and providing armed resistance when members of the community were attacked by police.

 A young lady singing at the demonstration, "blissed out" by the support shown for black Oakland residents.